- Microsoft continues to constantly improve everything that Windows 11 stands for, with a lot of helpful features.

 What is Dynamic Refresh Rate on Windows 11?

 Firstly, you should know that Dynamic Refresh Rate is different than the Variable Refresh Rate, which has been a part of Windows 10 for quite a while, a feature that focuses on gaming, to prevent screen-tearing.

-Some of the new generation laptops are now equipped with 120Hz displays, which make the OS feel a lot smoother while scrolling, enhances animations, but also eat up a lot of power.
+Some of the new generation laptops are now equipped with 120Hz displays, which make the OS feel a lot smoother while scrolling, enhance animations, and also eat up a lot of power.

 Know that the Dynamic refresh rate feature can now be found in Windows Insider builds, on the Dev channel, available for all supported devices, as Microsoft’s Ana Martha explains.

 As the name suggests, DRR lets your device set the refresh rate dynamically.
 This means that Windows 11 will seamlessly switch between a lower refresh rate and a higher refresh rate based on what you’re doing on your PC.
 This helps to balance performance and power consumption.
 For example, with a Dynamic (60 Hz or 120 Hz) mode, your display will refresh at 60 Hz for everyday productivity tasks, such as email, writing a document, and so forth to conserve battery life.
 It will then seamlessly switch to 120 Hz for tasks such as inking and scrolling, to provide a smoother and more responsive experience.

 What you should also keep in mind is the fact that all your existing games will continue to run and perform like they always have because DRR does not apply to games.

 What Microsoft promises to deliver via this new and interesting feature is: